Most recent update: [July 22nd, 2022]

 The Ethereum blockchain stores the history and details of all the transactions and smart contracts on the Ethereum network, acting as a public ledger.
 Anyone who wishes to verify details can do so by accessing the blockchain.
 Volunteers worldwide have a copy of the Ethereum blockchain stored with them, ensuring the decentralization of Ethereum, these volunteers are also known as nodes.
 When a smart contract is initiated, this network of nodes, which comprises thousands of computers, ensures that the user follows the rules while executing the smart contract.
 Ethereum nodes also store the state of each smart contract, ensuring that all information, such as the smart contract code, user balance, etc., are all up to date.

 Ethereum works on a blockchain which is a decentralized public ledger that stores all transactions and processes that have taken place on the Ethereum blockchain, since the blockchain is decentralized, it is free of any central authority influencing it.
 Instead, it is maintained by the community.
-The blockchain uses cryptography to secure transactions, while miners validate the transactions and add them to the blockchain.
+The blockchain uses cryptography to secure transactions, while validators process transactions and add them to the blockchain.

 Ethereum runs a computer known as the Ethereum Virtual Machine, with every node on the network keeping a copy of the EVM.
-All transactions are stored within blocks on the blockchain, with miners verifying the blocks before adding them to the blockchain.
-As mentioned earlier, Ethereum uses a Proof-of-Work consensus mechanism, and miners must commit their computing power to identify the unique code that identifies each block, with miners rewarded with ETH tokens for their efforts.
+All transactions are stored within blocks on the blockchain, with validators verifying the blocks before adding them to the blockchain.
 Each transaction has a fee attached to it, known as “gas” fees which have to be paid by the user to initiate a transaction.

 History of Ethereum